Helping you free your child of an eating disorder

 Is your child getting discharged from treatment too early?

 Sadly, a frequent issue is that youngsters are discharged well before recovery.
-The following signs could help you to advocate for your child if you’re told they’re well, and you disagree:
+To help you to advocate for your child, take a look at my graphic showing signs of recovery.

 When discharge feels rushed, often there’s not been much work on extinguishing fears (Chapter 9) or on independence (Phase 2).
 You could get the impression that treatment is merely about refeeding and reaching some arbitrary weight percentile.

 Another reason for early discharge is the pressure clinicians face from huge waiting lists.
 Ideally, they’d express their regret and empower parents to continue the work without them.
 The problem is when they cheerlead: ‘You’re doing so well!
 You’re going to be fine!
 Relax, mum and dad!’
-This disempowers parents – indeed, it fails to inform them that there is more to do.
-Meanwhile, the young person, who is still suffering, feels hopeless and believes they’re a failure.
+This disempowers parents – indeed, it fails to inform them that there’s more to do.
+Meanwhile, the young person, who’s still suffering, feels hopeless and believes they’re a failure.
 They might think they’re ‘not sick enough’ or unworthy of further help.

-Sadly there are clinicians who, rather than recognising that treatment failed the child, blame the child for not engaging with treatment, for not opening up to a particular therapist.
-Let’s be clear: if treatment is not working, professionals should be guiding you to alternatives (see Chapter 12), not discharge.
+Sadly there are clinicians who, rather than recognising that treatment failed the child, blame the child for not engaging with treatment and not opening up to a particular therapist.
+Let’s be clear: if treatment isn’t working, professionals should be guiding you to alternatives (see Chapter 12) – not discharging.

 You may not have the power – or the funds – to keep your child in treatment.
 Even if you do, you might sense that your clinicians have reached the limits of their expertise.
 If formal treatment ends early, with or without your agreement, here’s something that may help.
 Get the professionals to validate a plan for the work to continue at home – it’s a message your child needs to hear.
 You could base your plan on the flowcharts in this chapter and Chapter 9.
 Careful!
 This is different from a ‘relapse prevention’ plan.
 Relapse prevention is for after your child has fully recovered, not while there’s still so much work to do.